glasgowlab/glasgowlab.github.io/site/2_people.md

 :width: 300px
 :align: left
 ```
-I am a third-year undergraduate student working towards a B.A. in Biochemistry.
+I earned my B.A. in Biochemistry at Columbia.
 I was born in Bógota, Colombia, and moved to the US 6 years ago.
 I lived in Miami, Florida, and obtained my Associate Degree in chemistry at Miami Dade College.
 There, I worked with Dr. Juan Morata where I became fascinated with viruses and their ability to hack biological mechanisms.
 Currently, I am learning about protein engineering and computational biology; I am extremely excited to keep studying proteins!
 Outside the lab, I enjoy reading, playing, and developing videogames, skateboarding, and museums!
 +++
 email: dcp2151 [at] columbia [dot] edu
 ````